CPADelaney/flask_roleplay/docs/rag_platform_migration.md

 load historical memories into the hosted platform and how to run the associated integration tests.

+## Migration checklist

+- ✅ Review the feature flag table below and align your `.env` with the hosted vector store defaults.
+- ✅ Run `python scripts/ci/forbid_legacy_embeddings.py` to ensure no new
+  references to the legacy `HuggingFaceEmbeddings`/`OpenAIEmbeddings` helpers slip into the codebase during the migration.
+- ✅ Exercise the integration tests to validate the hosted vector store path once the environment is configured.

 ## Hosted vector store loader

 Use [`scripts/load_vector_store.py`](../scripts/load_vector_store.py) to push